voxel51/fiftyone/docs/source/user_guide/app.rst

 The Tagger is also available in the top-right of the Expanded Sample View.
 When in this view, any filters in the Filters Sidebar also apply when tagging labels.
-Individual labels can targeted by first selecting (even across multiple samples).
+Individual labels can targeted by first selecting them (even across multiple samples).
 Or the sample itself can be tagged.

 And once you have tags on your samples or labels, the Filters Sidebar offers